-A Cup of Coffee: « Un Café S’Il Vous Plaît ! » Posted by John Bauer on Jan 14, 2015 in Cooking, Culture
+A Cup of Coffee: « Un Café S’Il Vous Plaît ! » Posted by John Bauer on Jan 14, 2015 in Culture

 As a coffee lover one of the first things I wanted to do after arriving in France was to, bien sûr (of course), prendre une tasse de café (grab a cup of coffee).
 I got off the plane, jetlagged and groggy from the flight, but I still had that tasse in my head.

 After making my way through Paris to my room for the night I went out in search of my perfect cup.
 Naturally I found un petit café juste à côté de la Tour Eiffel (right next to the Eiffel Tower) and sat down as I glanced at the menu: